zellwk/zellwk.com/src/posts/2020-06-10-css-translate-values-in-javascript.md

 tags:
   - css
   - javascript
+newsletter: jsSnippets
 ---

 How do you get a `translateX`, `translateY` or `translateZ` value in JavaScript?

 Turns out, you need to read transform matrices.
 But it can be quite easy.

 <!-- more -->

 ## Matrices

 Browsers turn `transform` values into `2d` or `3d` matrices depending on what transformations you applied.

 - Browsers create `3d` matrices if you apply 3d transforms (X, Y, Z axes).
 - Browsers create `2d` matrices if you apply 2d transforms (X, Y axes only).

 We can get the matrix via JavaScript with `getComputedStyle`.

 ```js
 const style = window.getComputedStyle(element)
 const matrix = style.transform || style.webkitTransform || style.mozTransform
 ```

 Let's have a look at some examples:

 ```css
 .two-d {